 Several impacted customers have reported that opening the Power Options menu and switching to a power plan that does not include the stop of file syncing resolved the problem.

-Here’s how to change the power plan on your Windows PC so that your operating system doesn’t prevent OneDrive from syncing:
+Here’s how to change the power plan on your Windows PC so that your operating system doesn’t prevent OneDrive from syncing backup files on demand again:

 - Press the Windows key + R on your keyboard.
 This will enable the Run Dialog box.